All fires must not be:

-- Be at least 3 metres away from overhanging branches, stumps, logs and trees and other flammable material;
+- Be at least three metres away from overhanging branches, stumps, logs and trees and other flammable material.

-- Not be lit on peat soils or grassed sand dunes; and
+- Not be lit on peat soils or grassed sand dunes.

 - Have someone stay with the fire until it is completely extinguished.